 - Antacids and Acid Reducers: OTC Relief for Heartburn and Acid Reflux (American Academy of Family Physicians) Available in Spanish

-- Drugs to Treat Heartburn and Stomach Acid Reflux: The Proton Pump Inhibitors (Consumers Union of U.S.) - PDF Available in Spanish
+- Choosing a Proton Pump Inhibitor (PPI) to Treat Heartburn, Acid Reflux & GERD (Consumers Union of U.S.) - PDF Available in Spanish

 - Turmeric (National Center for Complementary and Integrative Health)